MicrosoftDocs/sdk-api/sdk-api-src/content/stm/ns-stm-_mpr50_service_characteristics.md

 On output, the routing protocol should specify the version of RRAS that it requires.

 The symbol MS_ROUTER_VERSION in the header file Routprot.h is defined to be the RRAS version for a given implementation.

-#### - dwProtocolId

-Specifies the routing protocol that the router manager requests the DLL to register.
-(A common name space is used for all protocol families.)

 #### - fSupportedFunctionality